Status:

 Moderate flow trail with a variety of table top and small gap jumps, this trail winds through the young pine trees.
 All features can be safely ridden around for riders who prefer not to hit the jumps.

 The trail starts off with 4 jumps at the top and then leads through a series of corners before approaching 2 more jumps.
-You will then cross over a small bridge and have gentle pedal through the pines before coming across a few more jumps. the final gap jump will lead you into the bottom of Cog Wild and into the junction of Crank, Boost and Rakehead.
+You will then cross over a small bridge and have gentle pedal through the pines before coming across a few more jumps.
+The final gap jump will lead you into the bottom of Cog Wild and into the junction of Crank, Boost and Rake Head.

 Boost

-Boost is downhill trail that starts off with a step down into a series of corners and jumps before diving into the native bush and douglas fir trees.
-You come meet a gap jump as the trail switches from the native bush into the douglas fir trees, riders can choose to go over the jump or keep right and ride safely around it.
+There will be a gap jump as the trail transitions from the native bush into the douglas fir trees, riders can choose to go over the jump or keep right and ride safely around it.
 From here you will have 2 more corners before crossing a small bridge and entering into the final jump section through the clear cut area and to the bottom of the trail.
-Once at the bottom and on a dirt road, keep right and pedal towards the top of Ye Old Mill Road and start of Rakehead.
-Turn right onto Rakehead and pedal back uphill towards the rest of the trails or head onto Ye Old Mill Road and back towards the carpark.

 Ball Bearings